Beliavsky/Fortran-code-on-GitHub/README.md

 [geoflac](https://github.com/tan2/geoflac): code for lithospheric scale geodynamics, by Eh Tan et al.

+[geotiff-fortran](https://github.com/ramespada/geotiff-fortran): GeoTIFF reader module by Ramiro A. Espada.
+GeoTIFF is based on the TIFF format and is used as an interchange format for georeferenced raster imagery.

 [gflow1](https://github.com/USEPA/gflow1): analytic element groundwater solver by Henk M. Haitjema.
 It solves steady state groundwater flow in a single aquifer, with support for conjunctive groundwater/surface water solutions, and interface seawater intrusion solutions.

 [GIMPM-SSA-Damage](https://github.com/alex-huth/GIMPM_SSA_Damage): Generalized Interpolation Material Point Method for the Shallow Shelf Approximation of ice flow with Damage, by Alex Huth.